 How bad is peanut butter for you?

-Personally, I would not eat store-bought peanut butter, even with undetectable aflatoxins.
-That’s because the products may still be rancid.
+Personally, I do not eat store-bought peanut butter, even with undetectable aflatoxins.
+That’s because the products may still be rancid (and they don’t agree with my husband, son or me in some subtle way).

 The exception to this is Jungle butter, which I believe is handled with more care.
-(Maranatha brand may be acceptable, too, their organic product with only 2 ingredients.
-I hope to have it tested in the near future, at which point I’ll update this article.)
+(Theoretically, some red-skinned brands [if they exist] may be acceptable, too, with only 2 ingredients [peanuts and sea salt] and sold in glass jars.
+I hope to have one or more tested in the future, at which point I’ll update this article.)

 If you make your own peanut butter with sprouting or fermenting, still consider limiting the quantity: